 What is your role as a Point of Contact?

-All providers are different and the exact nature of your role as our POC is likely to vary depending on the position you hold at the provider, the size and structure of the provider and whether you delegate any complaints to other members of staff.
+All providers are different and the exact nature of your role as our Point of Contact is likely to vary depending on the position you hold at the provider, the size and structure of the provider and whether you delegate any complaints to other members of staff.

-One of the most important functions of your role as our POC is to act as a single point of contact at a provider for us to correspond with about cases.
+One of the most important functions of your role as our Point of Contact is to act as a single point of contact at a provider for us to correspond with about cases.
 This helps us to communicate with a provider efficiently and in a consistent way.
-As our POC, you will normally be responsible for circulating our correspondence internally where necessary and coordinating the provider’s response.
+As our Point of Contact, you will normally be responsible for circulating our correspondence internally where necessary and coordinating the provider’s response.
 If you need to pass any individual complaints to another member of staff to deal with, please let us know.
-If you are not available for any reason, we will contact the provider's POC Delegate, where one has been nominated.
-If the provider hasn’t nominated a POC Delegate, please let us know who to contact in your absence.
+If you are not available for any reason, we will contact the provider's Point of Contact Delegate, where one has been nominated.
+If the provider hasn’t nominated a Point of Contact Delegate, please add a contact in MyOIA who to contact in your absence.

-Some examples of the tasks you may be responsible for as our POC include:
+Some examples of the tasks you may be responsible for as our Point of Contact include:

 - Responding to our requests for information on individual complaints and giving us the provider’s comments on the complaint;